Moist Yellow Cake with Chocolate Frosting

 10. Remove cakes from the oven and allow to cool for 2-3 minutes, then turn out onto a cooling rack to cool completely.

-11. To make the frosting, add the butter to a large mixer bowl and beat until smooth.
+11. Add the butter to a large mixing bowl and beat until smooth.

-12. Slowly add half of the powdered sugar and mix until smooth.
+12. Slowly add half of the powdered sugar and mix until smooth and well combined.

 14. Slowly add the remaining powdered sugar and salt and mix until smooth.
-Add additional water or milk, as needed to get the right consistency of frosting.
+Add additional heavy cream, as needed to get the right consistency of frosting.

-15. To put the cake together, use a large serrated knife to remove the domes from the top of the cakes so that they’re flat.
+15. Use a large serrated knife to remove the domes from the top of the cakes so that they’re flat.
 Refer to my tutorial, if needed.

 16. Place the first cake on a serving plate or a cardboard cake round.